 Carrots are fascinating to kids because of the mystery: they see the leaves, but the carrot is hidden under ground.
 Show your kids how to scatter carrot seeds around the base of the pea plants.
 By the time the pea vines have died back the first carrots will be ready to harvest.
 Planting heirloom carrots in a mix of colors, like yellow and purple, will add an extra element of surprise to the harvest.

-Teeny Tasty Tomatoes
+Tiny Tasty Tomatoes

 Cherry tomatoes are a delicious treat eaten straight off the vine, still warm from the sun.
 Once your kids discover this you may find that ripe tomatoes never actually make it to your kitchen.
-Two easy, productive varieties are Sweet 100 and Sungold.

 What better way to get a child interested in eating his vegetables than having him grow them himself?
 Plant a few veggies with your kid today!